AtesComp/pyOBDA/OBD2Device/Protocols/README.md

          [       data       ]
 ```

 Message parsing by a `Protocol` (invoking `__call__`) is stateless.
 The only stateful part of a `Protocol` is the `ECU_Map`.
-These objects correlate OBD transmitter IDs (`tx_id`'s) with the various ECUs in the vehicle.
+These objects correlate OBD transmitter IDs (`TxID`'s) with the various ECUs in the vehicle.
 Then, `Message` objects can be marked with ECU constants such as:

 - ENGINE
 - TRANSMISSION

 Ideally, these would be constant across all protocols and vehicles, but, they are not.
-To control this variability, each `Protocol` can define default `tx_id`'s for various ECUs.
+To control this variability, each `Protocol` can define default `TxID`'s for various ECUs.
 When `Protocol` objects are constructed, they accept a raw OBD response (from a 0100 command) to check these mappings.
-If the engine ECU can't be identified, fallback logic is used to select its `tx_id` from the 0100 response.
+If the engine ECU can't be identified, fallback logic is used to select its `TxID` from the 0100 response.

 ## Subclassing the `Protocol` Class